 Quite what you see inside depends, as always, on the current artists or themes on show.
 When I went, the next two exhibitions were set to feature Moroccan-French visual artist, Bouchra Khalili, and US visual artist, Elaine Reichek.

 Once inside, go down some stairs (or take the lift) to find Klimt’s famous Beethoven Frieze.
-Before you reach the Frieze, there’s an antechamber featuring a brief history of the Secession building (in English), including blueprints, a model and design sketches.
+Before you reach the Frieze, an antechamber gives you a brief history of the Secession building (in English), including blueprints, a model and design sketches.

 - Adjacent to the entrance hall is a small room with lockers (you need a €2 coin to operate them) and a rail for coats

 - If you’re at the Secession, be sure to take a walk before or afterwards along the Naschmarkt, which begins diagonally opposite the front door.
-It’s Vienna’s biggest and best open market, full of little bars, restaurants and a whole host of food stalls.
-You’re also not far from Otto Wagner’s beautiful Pavilion at Karlsplatz.
+It’s Vienna’s biggest and best open-air market, full of little bars, restaurants, and a whole host of food stalls

 How to get to the Secession